Rethinking Probabilistic Circuit Parameter Learning: Background

 \begin{defn}[Probabilistic Circuit] A PC $\p$ over variables $\X$ is a directed acyclic computation graph with one single root node $n_{\mathrm{r}}$.
 Every input node (those without incoming edges) in $\p$ defines an univariate distribution over variable $X \in \X$.
 Every inner node (those with incoming edges) is either a \emph{product} or a \emph{sum} node, where each product node encodes a factorized distribution over its child distributions and each sum node represents a weighted mixture of its child distributions.
 Formally, the distribution $\p_{n}$ encoded by a node $n$ can be represented recursively as

 where $f_{n}$ is an univariate primitive distribution defined over $X \in \X$ (\eg Gaussian, Categorical), $\ch(n)$ denotes the set of child nodes of $n$, and $\theta_{n,c} \geq 0$ is the parameter corresponds to the edge $(n,c)$ in the PC.
-Define the log-parameter of $(n,c)$ as $\phi_{n,c} := \log \theta_{n,c}$, which will be used interchangeably with $\theta_{n,c}$.
+Define the \emph{log-parameter} of $(n,c)$ as $\phi_{n,c} := \log \theta_{n,c}$, which will be used interchangeably with $\theta_{n,c}$.
 We further denote $\params := \{\phi_{n,c}\}_{(n,c)}$ as the set of all sum node parameters in the PC.
-Without loss of generality, we assume that every path from the root node to an input node alternates between sum and product nodes. \end{defn}
+Without loss of generality, we assume that every path from the root node to an input node alternates between sum and product nodes.\footnote{This can be efficiently enforced since we can directly ``collapse'' consecutive sum nodes or product nodes.} \end{defn}

-In order to ensure exact and efficient computation of various probabilistic queries, including marginalization and computing moments, we need to impose structural constraints on the circuit.
+To ensure the exact and efficient computation of various probabilistic queries, including marginalization and moment calculations, we must impose structural constraints on the circuit.
 Specifically, smoothness and decomposability \citep{peharz2015theoretical} are a set of sufficient conditions that ensure tractable computation of marginal and conditional probabilities.
-Intuitively, this tractability arises because smooth and decomposable circuits represent multilinear functions, which are known to support efficient marginalization \citep{broadrick2024polynomial}.
-We provide further details in \cref{appx:structural-props}.
+This tractability arises because smooth and decomposable circuits represent multilinear functions, which are known to support efficient marginalization \citep{broadrick2024polynomial}.
+We provide details in \cref{appx:structural-props}.

 PCs can be viewed as latent variable models with discrete latent spaces \citep{peharz2016latent}.
 Each sum node can be interpreted as introducing a discrete latent variable $Z$ that selects among its child distributions.
 Specifically, assigning $Z = i$ corresponds to choosing the $i$-th child of the sum node.
 By aggregating all such latent variables, the PC can be seen as defining a hierarchical latent variable model.